top of page

 The Indian Pangolin inhabits the grasslands and tropical forests of Sri Lanka, feeding on termites and ants.
 The Indian Pangolin is one of the most heavily trafficked animals in the world due to demand for their meat and scales.
 In spite of this we are thankful to note that they are still being detected across many of our study sites.

-Toque Macaque (EN)
+Toque Macaque (Macaca sinica)

 The Toque Macaque is endemic to Sri Lanka and can often be sighted around temples and human habitation in larger troops, due to availability of food scraps in garbage piles, which is an unhealthy option for them.
-Their natural habitat is the various forest types found in both the dry and wet zones and we have documented them across our study sites in the varying habitats.

 bottom of page